 externalSecretName: de-s3-secret

-To install the Helm chart with your deployment configuration into the previously created document-engine namespace, use the following command:
+To install the chart into the document-engine namespace, run:

 Terminal window